Things to do in Chinatown

 Our city is known for its modern vibes.
 But amidst all the towering skyscrapers and futuristic architecture is Chinatown – one of the conserved historic districts of Singapore.
 Here, you can still find traditional shophouses, as well as Hindu temples, mosques and Chinese temples right next to each other.

 Don’t let the heritage facades fool you, though.
-Sure, some buildings might look like a scene out of a pre-war drama set but Chinatown is actually full of gems for us new-age millennials to discover.
-So, we took a quick jaunt around the district and the nearby Tanjong Pagar area - here’s what we uncovered:
+Sure, some buildings might look like a scene out of a pre-war drama set but Singapore’s Chinatown is actually full of gems for us new-age millennials to discover.
+So, we took a quick jaunt around the district and the nearby Tanjong Pagar area – here are some must-try activities to conquer:

 1. Snap some high level ‘grams at the Chinatown Complex rooftop